Create your own ocean zones in a jar to explore habitat, sea animals & deep sea creatures.

 We've been enjoying some fun books about the ocean and marine animals this summer.
 My kids have always been big fans of sea life.

 There are so many wonderful creatures that live in the oceans and did you know that so much of the underwater world is still undiscovered?!

-We decided to make our own model of the ocean in order to explore the different ocean layers and the animals that live in these areas.
-I've included a detailed tutorial on how we put ours together along with affiliate links to some of the products we used to create our own ocean world.
+So we decided to make our own model of the ocean in order to explore the different ocean layers and the animals that live in these areas.

 This is such a fun and hands-on project for kids -- they'll love helping to put it all together!